-Somehow Grizzly roped in decent veteran characters to fill out its cast.
+Somehow Grizzly roped in decent veteran character actors to fill out its cast.
 Maybe their agents thought this eco-thriller was the next Jaws.
 But Christopher George (Mortuary, Pieces), Andrew Prine (The Evil, V – The Final Battle), and Richard Jaeckel do what they can with the material.
 While no one will confuse them for Roy Scheider, Robert Shaw, or Richard Dreyfuss, they’re better than the movie itself.
-Flaxman and Sheldon’s screenplay can’t even consistently house traits in their lead protagonists.
+Flaxman and Sheldon’s screenplay can’t even consistently define their lead protagonists.
 The result is characters saying or doing things that occasionally feel contradictory to what’s been previously established.

 Grizzly Proves Imitation Isn’t Always the Most Sincere Form of Flattery